Kruger National Park Self-drive Safari Tips

 Wake Up Early

-If you want to see anything get up early, this means packing up your tent in the dark and getting dressed in freezing cold temperatures.
+If you want to see anything get up early, this means packing up your tent in the dark and getting dressed in freezing cold temperatures depending on the season.

 Know that you are going to be tired, so bring food and things to bring the mood up.
 We often travelled 8 hours a day on very little sleep, which was hard but in the end you are on the most epic experience of a lifetime.